zemantic/fhir-auth/README.md

 FHIR Auth currently support server to server authentication (backend authentication) and it is compatible with HAPI FHIR and many popular FHIR servers.

-## Incoporate FHIR Auth to your FHIR server
+## Incoporate FHIR Auth to your FHIR server or institution

 <a href="https://zemantic.co/contact-us"><img src="https://user-images.githubusercontent.com/2173259/209616744-d599016f-9f01-4bc0-bc70-8a881feb1153.png" width="128" /></a>